MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 Collect various types of database data and storage performance data:

-- *Throughput:* Data about the amount of data that's read from or written to the storage system over a period of time.
+- *Throughput*: Data about the amount of data that's read from or written to the storage system over a period of time.
 Throughput data indicates the data transfer capabilities.

-- *Latency:* Data about how long storage operations last.
+- *Latency*: Data about how long storage operations last.
 Latency data indicates the responsiveness of the storage system.

-- *IOPS (I/O operations per second):* Data about the number of read operations or write operations that the storage system can perform in a second.
+- *IOPS (I/O operations per second)*: Data about the number of read operations or write operations that the storage system can perform in a second.
 IOPS data indicates the storage system's throughput and responsiveness.

-- *Capacity use:* Data about the amount of storage capacity that's used and the amount that's available.
+- *Capacity use*: Data about the amount of storage capacity that's used and the amount that's available.
 Capacity-use data helps organizations plan for future storage needs.

 For databases, you should also collect database-specific metrics:

-- *Query performance:* Data about the execution time, resource usage, and efficiency of database queries.
+- *Query performance*: Data about the execution time, resource usage, and efficiency of database queries.
 Slow or inefficient database queries can significantly slow down a workload.
 Look for queries that are slow and that run frequently.

-- *Transaction performance:* Data about the performance of database transactions, such as transaction duration, concurrency, and lock contention.
+- *Transaction performance*: Data about the performance of database transactions, such as transaction duration, concurrency, and lock contention.

-- *Index performance:* Data about the performance of database indexes, such as index fragmentation, usage statistics, and query optimization.
+- *Index performance*: Data about the performance of database indexes, such as index fragmentation, usage statistics, and query optimization.

-- *Resource use:* Data that includes CPU, memory, disk space, I/O, and network bandwidth.
+- *Resource use*: Data that includes CPU, memory, disk space, I/O, and network bandwidth.

-- *Connection metrics:* Metrics that track the number of active, aborted, and failed connections.
+- *Connection metrics*: Metrics that track the number of active, aborted, and failed connections.
 High failure rates could indicate network issues or could indicate that the database has reached its maximum number of connections.

-- *Transaction rates:* The number of transactions that a database runs per second.
+- *Transaction rates*: The number of transactions that a database runs per second.
 A change in transaction rates can indicate performance issues.

-- *Error rates:* Data that indicates a database performance.
+- *Error rates*: Data that indicates a database performance.
 High error rates might indicate a performance issue.
 Collect and analyze database errors.

 ### Collect operating system data (if applicable)